The behaviors of new operator and operator new is different.

 if we only want to allocate memory, just call

-void *rawMemory = operator new(sizeof(string));
+operator newdirectly:1void *rawMemory = operator new(sizeof(string)); -

 if we want to customize the memory allocation that takes place when heap objects are created, write our own version of